 DO take time to nurture yourself.
 It’s not selfish.
 It’s just the opposite.
 Letting your child see you as a multi-dimensional adult who enjoys life, is involved in community, takes good care of her own health, allows herself fun, respite and recreation—this sets the best kind of whole-person example for your child.

-DO praise your child’s efforts as much or more than the outcome or the result.
+DO praise your child’s efforts as much or more than the outcome or result.
 Keep the focus on what she can do, rather than what she can’t do.
-Know that every child has the capacity to achieve more than what he is currently able to do, but that for him, learning a skill requires exponentially more repetition and practice than it might for a typically developing child.
-Recognize that it is your responsibility to provide not only the opportunities for practice, but also to maintain patience throughout the learning process.
-Impatience, exasperation or “letting him learn the hard way” through humiliation or embarrassment will not teach your child anything other than that he can’t trust you.
+Know that every child has the capacity to achieve more than what he is currently able to do, but that for him, learning a skill requires more repetition and practice than it might for a typically developing child.
+Recognize that it’s your responsibility to provide not only the opportunities for practice, but also to maintain patience throughout the learning process.
+Impatience, exasperation or “letting him learn the hard way” through humiliation or embarrassment will not teach your child anything other than that he can’t trust you to guide him respectfully.

 DO realize that children learn more eagerly through fun.
 Your child will learn any skill more quickly if you make it relevant to his life and his interests.
-There is always more than one way to accomplish a task.
-Be curious, explorative.
+There’s always more than one way to accomplish a task.
+Be curious, exploratory.
 Find the inroads that make sense to him.

 DON’T “therapize” your child, filling his days with rounds of adults who are all trying to fix something.
 Think about the message this sends to the child.
 Involve yourself and your family in every creative way you can.
 Interact!
 DO what your child loves and do it with him—practice motor skills, social skills, language skills by getting in the pool or the ball pit with him.
 Go to the zoo and the library and the park; play with her in the snow and the sandbox and the puddles.